environ-developers/Environ/examples/qe/README.md

     Same as example05, but the electrolyte counter charge layer is modeled according to the linearized Poisson-Boltzmann model.

+example11: pw.x

+    Use of a Mott-Schottky counter charge layer to model a charged slab embedded in a semiconducting region with different defect densities.

 example07: pw.x

     Use of the solvent-aware interface to prevent the dielectric to penetrate regions that should remain solvent-free.

+example12: pw.x

+    Use of the field-aware interface to automatically adjust the interface for charged solutes.

 example08: pw.x turbo_lanczos.x